 To put it nicely, someone with a screw loose is an eccentric person.
 Or a nutjob and a wacko, if one can be so blunt about it.

-Example: Está comprobado que las personas que odian el chocolate sufren de una rara enfermedad: ¡les hace falta un tornillo. / It has been scientifically proven that those who hate chocolate suffer from a rare disease: they're missing a screw!
+Example: Está comprobado que las personas que odian el chocolate sufren de una rara enfermedad: ¡les falta un tornillo. / It has been scientifically proven that those who hate chocolate suffer from a rare disease: they're missing a screw!

 Literal meaning: Two birds with one shot